e-harrell/stock/Results.md

 ts1Test <- window(ts1,start=3.4,end=4.9)
 ```

-### Exponential smoothing with multiplicative errors was applied to the training data.
-The plot of the forecasted data along with the observed data showed that the forecasted results did fall within the prediction bounds.
+### The ets() function was applied to the training data to choose the best ets model to fit to the data.
+It returned a model with simple exponential smoothing with multiplicative errors.
+This model had in a smoothing parameter of 0.9999 which means that in the model, more weight is given to the more recent stock prices.
+This ets model was then used to forecast future values.
+The forecasted data was plotted along with the test data.
+The plot showed that the test data appears to fall within the 95% prediction intervals from the ets model.

 ```r